jmpegi/top-panel-logo/README.md

 - To prevent gnome-terminal from automatically closing when running a custom command, use:
 `gnome-terminal -- bash -c 'yourcommand; wait'` or
 `gnome-terminal -- bash -c 'yourcommand; exec bash'` or
-`gnome-terminal -- bash -c 'yourcommand; read -p "Press ENTER to close...'`
+`gnome-terminal -- bash -c 'yourcommand; read -p "Press ENTER to close..."'`

 ## 📝 License